This term we will be reading Charlie and the Chocolate Factory by Roald Dahl.

-We are focusing on securing our retrieval and inference skills.
-To infer details about characters we will be making sure we find evidence in the text to support our ideas.
+We are focusing on building our inference and retrieval skills.
+To retrieve and infer details about settings, plots and characters (including their thoughts, emotions and personality).
+We will be using evidence in the text to support our ideas.

 In school we use the "VIPERS" approach.
 The following question starters will support your child when reading at home.